nuxt/website-v2/content/en/guides/features/data-fetching.md

 </base-alert>

 `fetch` is a hook called during server-side rendering after the component instance is created, and on the client when navigating.
-The fetch hook should return a promise (whether explicitly, or imlpicitly using `async/await`) that will be resolved:
+The fetch hook should return a promise (whether explicitly, or implicitly using `async/await`) that will be resolved:

-* On the server before the initial page is rendered
+- On the server before the initial page is rendered
-* On the client some time after the component is mounted
+- On the client some time after the component is mounted

 It exposes `$fetchState` at the component level with the following properties: